awsdocs/amazon-devops-guru-user-guide/doc_source/using-service-linked-roles.md

 # Using service\-linked roles for DevOps Guru<a name="using-service-linked-roles"></a>

 Amazon DevOps Guru uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to DevOps Guru\.
-Service\-linked roles are predefined by DevOps Guru and include all the permissions that the service requires to call AWS CloudTrail, Amazon CloudWatch, AWS CodeDeploy, and AWS X\-Ray, on your behalf\.
+Service\-linked roles are predefined by DevOps Guru and include all the permissions that the service requires to call AWS CloudTrail, Amazon CloudWatch, AWS CodeDeploy, AWS X\-Ray, and AWS Organizations on your behalf\.

 A service\-linked role makes setting up DevOps Guru easier because you don’t have to manually add the necessary permissions\.
 DevOps Guru defines the permissions of its service\-linked roles, and unless defined otherwise, only DevOps Guru can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.